YBHwang/clova-developer-guide/en-KR/CIC/References/CICInterface/DeviceControl.md

 * You can determine what the default amount of change will be in case the `value` field is empty.
 * The client must frequently report the current speaker volume and screen brightness to CIC using the [`Device.DeviceState`](/CIC/References/Context_Objects.md#DeviceState) context object.
-* Even if the user requests a change of value that exceeds the range of screen brightness or volume that the device can express, Clova sends this directive by adjusting the requested amount to the device.
+* Even if the user requests a change of value that exceeds the range of screen brightness or volume that the device can express, Clova sends this directive message by adjusting the requested amount to the device.
 * The client must send the result of handling this directive message to CIC using the [`DeviceControl.ActionExecuted`](#ActionExecuted) or [`DeviceControl.ActionFailed`](#ActionFailed) event message.
 * Clova normally provides a voice guide ([`SpeechSynthesizer.Speak`](/CIC/References/CICInterface/SpeechSynthesizer.md#Speak) directive) when sending a directive to the client for device control.
 However, if the control is related to speaker output like the `"volume"` is set in the `target` field, Clova does not provide a voice guide with the [`SpeechSynthesizer.Speak`](/CIC/References/CICInterface/SpeechSynthesizer.md#Speak) directive.
 This is in consideration of the UX such as for a user listening to music.
 For this, you must implement an action to inform the user that the volume has been changed using the lights or a simple sound effect on the client.